 Farm Property Class Tax Rate Program

-As a person who owns farmland in Ontario, you may be eligible for the Farm Property Class Tax Rate Program.
-Under this program:
+As a farmland owner in Ontario, you may be eligible to apply for a property tax reduction through the Farm Property Class Tax Rate Program.

-Farm properties that dont qualify are taxed at the residential rate.
+Farm properties that do not qualify under the program will be taxed at the residential rate.

 Do you own farmland?